 I note that Council is not proposing to borrow to fund the acquisition.
 This suggests that Council itself is unwilling to assume the financial cost and risk of acquisition.
-Why should that cost and risk be borne by landowners?
+Why should that cost and risk be borne by landowners (not only as a financial cost, but also as an imposition on quality of life)?
 The cost should fairly be borne by the developers, who stand to profit from the development.